Qualytics/userguide/docs/checks/what-is.md

 *   `Predicted By`: Asserts that the actual value of a field falls within an expected predicted range.

-*   `Required Fields`: Asserts that all of the selected fields must be present in the data store.
+*   `Required Fields`: Asserts that all of the selected fields must be present in the datastore.

 *   `Required Values`: Asserts that all of the defined values must be present at least once within a field.